How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 Server not showing up in your assistant

 Most MCP clients only load servers at startup.
 Restart your editor or CLI after editing the config.
-In Claude Code, run /mcp to check the connection status.
+In Claude Code, run /mcpto check the connection status.
 Verify your config file is valid JSON—a trailing comma will silently break it.

 Tools appear but calls fail